 We are proud at Edmonds Community College to be the educational home to a rich diversity of students.
 We know — without a doubt — that our quality of life improves when everyone has a lifetime of educational opportunity.
 Edmonds CC remains committed to providing an inclusive environment where all students and employees can feel safe, regardless of their immigration status.

-As of September 5, 2017, the Deferred Action for Childhood Arrivals (DACA) program is on six-month delay to allow Congress the opportunity to create legislation.
+The Deferred Action for Childhood Arrivals (DACA) program is year long delay to allow Congress the opportunity to create legislation.
 However, during this period of uncertainty, we must address our students' needs and concerns, who could be affected within the coming months.
 Some quick facts about the DACA program:

 - 95% are employed or in school.

 - 63% got a better paying job.

 - 48% got a job with better working conditions.

 - 12% bought their first home.

 - DACA recipients pay $500 to renew every two years.

 - There is no legitimate economic or security reason to end DACA.